fi-sch/ux_goodie_theme/README.md

   ... # your configuration.
 ```

 2. Put background.jpg into your `/config/www/` directory.
-For example file see backgrounds/ directory of this repo.
+For example file see backgrounds/ directory of this repository.

-3. (Optional) Add the following to your `lovelace-ui.yaml` or use the RAW editor: (you also need to install [`custom-header`](https://github.com/maykar/custom-header)):
+3. (Optional) Add the following to your `lovelace-ui.yaml` or use the RAW editor: (you also need to install [`custom-header`](https://github.com/maykar/custom-header)) to display date and time in tab bar:

 ```
 custom_header: